MustardOS/mustardos.github.io/release/current/bigbanana.md

 ## Important

 {: .highlight }
-> This requires you to already have 2410.1 BANANA already setup and installed on your device.
+> The update requires you to already have 2410.1 BANANA already setup and installed on your device.
 >
 > Using modified muOS installations or previous versions may have strange or breaking outcomes.
 >
-> You can also download the full image from the links above and start fresh!
+> You can download the full image from the links above and start fresh!

 ## Contributors